cshimvin/stuarts-travel-ms1/README.md

 #### Offers page - offers

 This page shows at least 3 of the latest offers that includes a title, image, description and a call to action to enquire about the holiday offer.
 These are shown side by side on larger screens and stacked above each other on smaller screens.
+Offer images must be of dimension 340x255 and in JPG format

 On larger screens